kibs-tech/kibs-tech.github.io/small-business-retainer.md

 Use it to:

 - Perform maintenance
-- Fix bugs
+- Fix issue
-- Perfom migration and upgrades
+- Keep on top of migration and upgrades
-- Program new features
+- Program new features and enhancements
 - Carry out research and feasibility studies
-- Project manage 3rd party development work.
+- Project manage 3rd party development work

+## Who is the package for
+A business that has a more or less stable system but could do with someone to keep on top of it and do small amounts of work on it

+## Why a retainer is good
-Programming is never ending.
-There's always something that seems to need doing and that can make it really expensive!
+Programming and advances in computing is never ending.
+It seems there's always something that needs doing.
+That can make it really expensive!
 Sticking to the monthly retainer package will help constrain your spending and perhaps more importantly encourage